Custom Stairs

 First, screw and bolt the 2x12 brace onto the two 2x8 back supports, letting the back supports extend 1 1/2 inches past the ends of the 2x12 brace (as shown in the drawings) using the 3-inch deck screws and 1/4-inch x 3 1/2-inch carriage bolts.

-Next, cut the stringers to the design specifications, obtained from the Stair Calculator, and screw them into the ends of the brace using four 3-inch deck screws on each side.
+Next, cut the rise and run on the stringers, as specified by the Stair Calculator, and screw them into the ends of the brace using four 3-inch deck screws on each side.

 Make sure the two stringers are square with the back support structure, and add three additional screws from the back supports into the ends of the stringers (see Back View diagram below).

 Cut the six 26 1/2-inch long 2x6 cedar treads.
-Check the stringer/support structure for square (once more) and ensure that the lower ends of the stringers are the same distance apart as upper ends that are attached to each end of the brace.
+Check the stringer/support structure for square (once more) and ensure that the lower ends of the stringers are the same distance apart as the upper ends, attached to each end of the brace.
 Attach the cedar treads using two 3-inch deck screws at each end, letting them hang over the stringers approximately two inches on each side.

 Once assembled, I added a chamfer to the front treads of each step.
-This wasn't a requirement, but I thought it added a little style to these basic custom stairs.
-As a final step, I sealed the completed stairs with a cedar stain/sealer.
+It wasn't a requirement, but I thought it added a little style to these custom stairs.
+Finally, I sealed the completed stairs with a cedar stain/sealer.

 The steps worked better than expected.
-Not only did they make getting in and out of our travel trailer easier, the new custom stairs made our house on wheels feel a little more like home.
+In addition to making access to our travel trailer easier, the new custom stairs made our house on wheels feel a little more like home.

 What next?